ashwiniverma/aws-lambda-java-examples/lambda-java-mvs-stack-create/README.md

 Value of ${target.env} can be dev or prod, based on this parameter the properties file will be loaded.

-maven shade plugin is used to create the jar will all the dependencies included.
+maven shade plugin is used to create the jar, which will include all the dependencies.

 While registering the function to AWS lambda use - com.example.aws.lambda.handler.StackCreateExample::handleRequest , as the handler method description.